-Interested?If you have any questions or to schedule an appointment call the most convenient office for you: Stuart – Stuart Office Phone Number 772-283-6757 or you can Book Online.
+Interested?If you have any questions or to schedule an appointment call our office at 772-283-6757 or you can Book Online.

 With an oral examination and x-rays of the mouth, we can evaluate the position of the wisdom teeth and predict whether future problems are likely.
 In many cases problems are apparent on x-rays although they have not yet caused clinical symptoms such as pain or swelling.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid- teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 We have the training, expertise and experience to provide various types of anesthesia to meet our patient’s needs.